Ricky Manning

-Richard Manning Jr. (born November 18, 1980) is an American football coach and former cornerback who most recently served as the cornerbacks coach for the Las Vegas Raiders of the National Football League (NFL).
-He previously served as an assistant coach for the New York Jets and Seattle Seahawks, and at California State University, Fresno.
+Richard Manning Jr. (born November 18, 1980) is an American football coach and former cornerback who is currently the assistant defensive backs coach for the Atlanta Falcons of the National Football League (NFL).
+He previously served as an assistant coach for the New York Jets, Seattle Seahawks and Las Vegas Raiders, and at California State University, Fresno.

 Manning played college football for the UCLA Bruins and was selected by the Carolina Panthers in the third round of the 2003 NFL draft.
 Along with the Panthers he also played for the Chicago Bears, St. Louis Rams, Oakland Raiders, and the Florida Tuskers of the United Football League (UFL).

 Early life

 Manning played high school football at Edison High School in Fresno.

 Playing career

 College

 Manning started 45 consecutive games for UCLA, which ranks as the second longest streak in school history.
 His 13 interceptions tie him for seventh all-time among Bruin players.
 In addition, he made first-team All-Pac-10 for his last three years.